standardhealth/cimpl-doc/docs/cimpl6ToolingReference.md

 The inputs are processed in the following sequence:

 * The user [issues a build command](#executing-shr-cli) through the command-line interface (CLI) to launch SHR-CLI.
-* The CIMPL tooling imports definitions from CIMPL files (class, value set, and map files).
+* The CIMPL tooling imports definitions from CIMPL files (Class, Value Set, and Map files).
 SHR-CLI [reports any errors](#addressing-error-messages) in the CIMPL definitions.
-* Continuing the build process, SHR-CLI selects a subset of the data models to include in the IG, according to the [filter strategy](#filter-strategy-configuration-parameters).
+* SHR-CLI selects a subset of the data models to include in the IG, according to the [filter strategy](#filter-strategy-configuration-parameters).
-* To complete the build process, SHR-CLI exports the selected CIMPL definitions into desired formats, such as FHIR profiles, data dictionaries, etc. The exports can be selected through [command line options](#executing-shr-cli).
+* SHR-CLI exports the selected CIMPL definitions into desired formats, such as FHIR **profile**s, data dictionaries, etc. The exports can be selected through [command line options](#executing-shr-cli).
 * The user [issues a separate command](#creating-the-implementation-guide) to produce the IG.

 SHR-CLI produces one or all of the following outputs, depending on configuration parameters:

-* [FHIR Profiles, Extensions, Value Sets](#fhir-export) that form the core content of the IG,
+* [FHIR **profile**s, **extension**s, **value set**s](#fhir-export) that form the core content of the IG,
-* A [Logical Model](#logical-model-export) corresponding to the CIMPL class definitions, expressed as FHIR StructureDefinitions,
+* A [Logical Model](#logical-model-export) corresponding to the CIMPL class definitions, expressed as FHIR **StructureDefinition**s,
-* [JSON Schema](#json-schema-export) for the profiles defined by the IG,
+* [JSON Schema](#json-schema-export) for the **profile**s defined by the IG,
-* A [Data Dictionary](#data-dictionary-export) that lists the [MustSupport](https://www.hl7.org/fhir/conformance-rules.html#mustSupport) data elements in the IG, as well as value sets and value set members,
+* A [Data Dictionary](#data-dictionary-export) that lists the [**MustSupport**](https://www.hl7.org/fhir/conformance-rules.html#mustSupport) **element**s in the IG, as well as value sets and value set members,
-* [Model Documentation](#model-documentation-export) in the form of a [Javadoc-like](https://docs.oracle.com/javase/7/docs/api/) browser that allows one to see the hierarchical class relationships in the logical model.
+* [Model Documentation](#model-documentation-export) in the form of a [Javadoc-like](https://docs.oracle.com/javase/7/docs/api/) browser that allows one to see the class relationships in the logical model.

 ### Relationship of CIMPL Models and Implementation Guides

-It is important to understand the relationship between models defined in CIMPL and implementation guide(s) created from those models.
+It is important to understand the relationship between models defined in CIMPL and IGs created from those models.

-The state-of-practice for FHIR IGs is still evolving, but currently, most IGs are developed by separate groups and define their own data models, as follows:
+The state-of-practice for FHIR IGs is still evolving,but currently, most IGs are developed by separate groups and define their own data models, as follows:

 ![Typical data model IG relationship](img_cimpl/typical-data-model-ig-relationship.png)

-The drawback of this approach is that different IGs can require very similar data models.
-If different data models are developed by different teams, interoperability will suffer.
+The drawback of this approach is that different IGs may require very similar data models.
+If different data models for similar use cases are developed by different teams, interoperability will suffer.

 In CIMPL, data models are independent of IGs.
 IGs are _consumers_ of models, rather than _owners_ of models (although new models can certainly be created in the context of IG development).
-Each IG uses a different subset of models, reflecting the different use cases they address, but the commonality of data models assures interoperability between the use cases.
+Each IG uses a different subset of models, reflecting the different use cases they address.
+The commonality of data models assures interoperability between the use cases.
 This idea is illustrated below:

 <a id="data-model-ig-relationship"></a>
 ![Data model IG relationship](img_cimpl/Data-model-use-case-model.png)